Skip to content

 Setup is done in two steps:

-- The automatic email dispatch is set up by moinAI.
-The Customer Success Management team will be happy to assist you.
+2. The automatic email dispatch is set up by moinAI.
+The Customer Success team will be happy to assist you.

-Read mode allows you to view the form in a continuous flow without edit buttons.
-Read mode opens by clicking on the glasses icon.
+Reading mode allows you to view the form in a continuous flow without edit buttons.
+The mode is entered by clicking on the glasses icon and exited by clicking the Exit reading view button.

 The sidebar provides access to Flow Preview, Analysis, and the change log.
-It opens via the sidebar icon on the right.
+It opens via the sidebar icon on the right side of the form editor.

 Clicking on the sidebar icon opens the Flow Preview.
 It provides a compact overview of the form sections.